 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where ferricopiapite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where ferricopiapite typically forms.
 If you start seeing jarosite, melanterite, gypsum in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular, crusts, efflorescent aggregates habit, so train your eye for that shape before scanning the outcrop.